Floorp-Projects/Floorp/js/src/doc/Debugger/Conventions.md

 execution should continue; these are called *resumption values*.
 A resumption value has one of the following forms:

-`undefined`
+* `undefined`

-:   The debuggee should continue execution normally.
+  The debuggee should continue execution normally.

-<code>{ return: <i>value</i> }</code>
+* `{ return: value }`

-:   Force the top frame of the debuggee to return <i>value</i> immediately,
-    as if by executing a `return` statement. <i>Value</i> must be a debuggee value.
+  Force the top frame of the debuggee to return <i>value</i> immediately, as if by executing a `return` statement. <i>Value</i> must be a debuggee value.
 (Most handler functions support this, except those whose descriptions say otherwise.)
 See the list of special cases below.

-<code>{ throw: <i>value</i> }</code>
+* `{ throw: value }`

-:   Throw <i>value</i> as an exception from the current bytecode
-    instruction. <i>Value</i> must be a debuggee value.
+  Throw <i>value</i> as an exception from the current bytecode instruction. <i>Value</i> must be a debuggee value.
 Note that unlike completion values, resumption values do not specify a stack.
 When initiating an exceptional return from a handler, the current debuggee stack will be used.
 If a handler wants to avoid modifying the stack of an already-thrown exception, it should return `undefined`.

-`null`
+* `null`

-:   Terminate the debuggee, as if it had been cancelled by the "slow script"
+  Terminate the debuggee, as if it had been cancelled by the "slow script" dialog box.
-    dialog box.

 In some places, the JS language treats `return` statements specially or doesn't allow them at all.
 So there are a few special cases.

-*   An arrow function without curly braces can't contain a return statement, but <code>{return: <i>value</i>}</code> works anyway, returning the specified value.
+* An arrow function without curly braces can't contain a return statement, but `{ return: value }` works anyway, returning the specified value.

   Likewise, if the top frame of the debuggee is not in a function at all—that is, it's running toplevel code in a `script` tag, or `eval` code—then <i>value</i> is returned even though `return` statements aren't legal in that kind of code.
 (In the case of a `script` tag, the browser discards the return value.)

 * If the debuggee is in a function that was called as a constructor (that is, via a `new` expression), then <i>value</i> serves as the value returned by the function's body, not that produced by the `new`
   expression: if the value is not an object, the `new` expression returns the frame's `this` value.

   Similarly, if the function is the constructor for a subclass, then a non-object value may result in a `TypeError`.

 * Returning from a generator simulates a `return`, not a `yield`;
   there is no way to force a debuggee generator to `yield`.

   The way generators execute is rather odd.
 When a generator-function is first called, it is put onto the stack and runs just a few bytecode instructions (or more, if the generator-function has any default argument values to compute), then performs the "initial suspend".
 At that point, a new generator object is created and returned to the caller.
 Thereafter, the caller may cause execution of the generator to resume at any time, by calling `genObj.next()`, and the generator may pause itself again using `yield`.

-    JS generators normally can't return before the "initial suspend"—there’s no place to put a `return` statement—but
-    <code>{return: <i>value</i>}</code> there works anyway, replacing
-    the generator object that the initial suspend would normally create and return.
+  JS generators normally can't return before the "initial suspend"—there’s no place to put a `return` statement—but `{ return: value }` there works anyway, replacing the generator object that the initial suspend would normally create and return.

-    Returning from a generator that's been resumed via `genobj.next()` (or one of the other methods) closes the generator, and the `genobj.next()` or other method returns a new object of the form
-    <code>{ done: true, value: <i>value</i> }</code>.
+  Returning from a generator that's been resumed via `genobj.next()` (or one of the other methods) closes the generator, and the `genobj.next()` or other method returns a new object of the form `{ done: true, value: value }`.

 If a debugger hook function throws an exception, rather than returning a resumption value, we never propagate such an exception to the debuggee;